Main menu

 Ransomware

-Malware that restricts access to a computer system by encrypting files or locking the entire system down until the user performs requested action.
+Malware that restricts access to a computer system by encrypting files or locking the entire system down until the user performs the requested action.

 Remote Access Trojan (RAT)